 Private Birth Doula Education and Support

 Your needs for personalized, individual birth education and support can and still will be met.
-No matter how policies and practices change as a result of COVID-19 throughout Spring of 2020, we will get through this together.
+No matter how policies and practices change as a result of COVID-19 throughout 2020, we will get through this together.

 This virtual-only birth support service includes private birth education with special attention to how one designated birth partner can support a laboring mother during a hospital birth.
 We will continue to meet via secure video call throughout your pregnancy.
 You will also get ongoing, unlimited text, phone and video support with Danica, the owner and co-founder of Harmony Birth Services.
 Continue reading for more details!